Reproductive Health Care and Advocacy Fellowship

 Curriculum and Setting

-There are two to three fellowship positions based in New York City at Institute for Family Health-affiliated residencies: one at the Mount Sinai Downtown Residency in Urban Family Medicine, and two at the Harlem Residency in Family Medicine Program.
+There are two fellowship positions based in New York City at the Institute for Family Health.
+Fellows see patients at the Family Health Center of Harlem or at Walton Family Health Center.

 How to Apply